kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Track INFO
 Added a mechanism to request information about the current track state.

-- Added INFO_REQUEST and INFO
+- Added INFO_PLEASE and INFO
 - Replaced SUBSCRIBE_OK with INFO